From Brand Story to Machine-Readable Narrative

 Machine-readable narratives are often mistaken for bland ones.
 In practice, the opposite is true.

 A readable narrative is not stripped of character.
 It is anchored.
-It gives the system a clear answer to three questions it must resolve before inclusion:
+It gives the system clear answers to three questions it must resolve before inclusion:

-When those answers are stable, nuance can exist on top of them.
-When they are not, nuance becomes noise.
+When those answers are stable, nuance has something solid to sit on.
+When they are not, nuance becomes harder for the system to hold onto.

 What brands need to govern now